mevdschee/php-crud-api/README.md

 1
 ```

+Note that the fields that are not specified get the default value as specified in the database.

 ### Create (with JSON)

 Alternatively you can send a JSON object in the body.
 The call returns the "last insert id".